 Now, if you are hungry after the game, how about heading to the Curry Mile.
 Curry, as the name suggests, is the place where South Asian (read Indian Subcontinent) food rules.

 Do you know that Mr. Rolls and Mr. Royce of Rolls Royce company first met in Manchester?

 If you are historically inclined, it would help to know that the history of Manchester goes back to 1st CE when a Roman Fort was established here.
 The town, however, was established around 13th CE on the confluence of rivers – Irwell and Medlock.
-It was during the industrial revolution in 17-18th CE that the town was the hub of cloth industry.
+It was during the industrial revolution in 17-18th CE that the town was the hub of the cloth industry.
 Most mechanizations of spinning, weaving took place around here.
 Visit the Manchester museum for more details.

 I know you are again thinking of Liverpool FC and Everton FC.
 Yes, this is another football crazy city of the lovely English Cities.
 However, Liverpool is more than just its football fever.

-It is the city that gave us Beatles.
+It is the city that gave us the Beatles.
 The Beatles story is a museum at Liverpool that takes you through the journey of this greatest band ever known.
 You can see the original musical instruments used by the band members – be it the Piano of John Lenon or George Harrison’s first guitar.
 There is a story of each member that traces their journey even after the band was split.
 No wonder Liverpool gets its tag – World Capital City of Pop.

 Liverpool is home to oldest known China Town in Europe.
 I assume it came up due to Liverpool being a thriving trading port once upon a time.
 Its maritime history has earned it a UNESCO World Heritage Status.
 Take the Liverpool walking tour to explore the historic Albert Dock area.

 Liverpool is home to as many as 6 UNESCO World Heritage Sites.